18F/guides/content/engineering/languages-runtimes/css.md

   }
   ```

-- If your CSS has to interface with other CSS libraries, consider namespacing
+- If your CSS has to interface with other CSS libraries, consider namespacing every class.
-  every class.

   ```css
   .f18-component
   ```

-### Naming Methodologies
+### Naming methodologies
 When it comes to naming, the most important thing is consistency.
-The
-recommended way to do this is using an existing methodology like [BEM](#bem),
-or use a custom one that’s clearly defined.
+The recommended way to do this is using an existing methodology like [BEM](#bem), or use a custom one that’s clearly defined.

 #### BEM

-[BEM][BEM] (**B**lock, **E**lement, **M**odifier) structures CSS such that
-every entity is composed of (you guessed it) blocks, elements and modifiers.
+[BEM][BEM] (**B**lock, **E**lement, **M**odifier) structures CSS such that every entity is composed of (you guessed it) blocks, elements and modifiers.
 From [Harry Roberts][mindbemding]:

-> The point of BEM is to tell other developers more about what a piece of
-> markup is doing from its name alone.
-By reading some HTML with some classes
-> in, you can see how – if at all – the chunks are related; something might
-> just be a component, something might be a child, or element, of that
-> component, and something might be a variation or modifier of that component.
+> The point of BEM is to tell other developers more about what a piece of markup is doing from its name alone.
+By reading some HTML with some classes in, you can see how – if at all – the chunks are related; something might just be a component, something might be a child, or element, of that component, and something might be a variation or modifier of that component.

-TTS generally recommends using a modified BEM methodology outlined in the next
+TTS generally recommends using a modified BEM methodology outlined in the next subsection.
-subsection.
 However, you might want to use standard BEM when:

-* You need a naming scheme that general CSS developers will already be familiar
-  with or an existing naming scheme hasn’t been consistent enough.
+* You need a naming scheme that general CSS developers will already be familiar with or an existing naming scheme hasn’t been consistent enough.
 * When you want to use JavaScript to modify the BEM class names dynamically.

 Here is an example of BEM in SCSS: